November Family-Friendly Events Guide

 0

-This guide is updated throughout the month as we learn of additional family-friendly events in the area, so make sure you check it out each week.
-We also have put together a number of other guides that will help you plan your family outings during this season of shorter days and sweater weather, including our Guide to Pumpkin Patches and Fall Fun and 80+ Places to Explore Nature with Kids around the DMV.
-And don’t forget to set your clocks back one hour on November 5th!
+Check out other guides we have put together that will help you plan your family outings during this season of shorter days and sweater weather, including our Guide to Pumpkin Patches and Fall Fun and 80+ Places to Explore Nature with Kids around the DMV.
+And don’t forget to set your clocks back one hour on November 2nd!

 Washington, DC